firefly-cpp/sport-activities-features/README.md

 ## API

-There is a simple API for remote work with sport-activities-features package available [here](https://github.com/alenrajsp/sport-activities-features-api).
+There is a simple API for remote work with the sport-activities-features package available [here](https://github.com/alenrajsp/sport-activities-features-api).

 ## Historical weather data
 Weather data parsed is collected from the [Visual Crossing Weather API](https://www.visualcrossing.com/).
-Please note that this is an external unaffiliated service and users must register to use the API.
+Please note that this is an external unaffiliated service, and users must register to use the API.
-The service has a free tier (1000 Weather reports / day) but is otherwise operating on a pay-as-you-go model.
+The service has a free tier (1000 Weather reports/day) but is otherwise operating on a pay-as-you-go model.
-For pricing and terms of use please read the [official documentation](https://www.visualcrossing.com/weather-data-editions) of the API provider.
+For pricing and terms of use, please read the [official documentation](https://www.visualcrossing.com/weather-data-editions) of the API provider.

 ## Overpass API & Open Elevation API integration
-Without performed activities we can use the [OpenStreetMap](https://www.openstreetmap.org/) for identification of hills, total ascent and descent.
+Without performing activities, we can use the [OpenStreetMap](https://www.openstreetmap.org/) for the identification of hills, total ascent, and descent.
 This is done using the [Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) which is a read-only API that allows querying of OSM map data.
-In addition to that altitude data is retrieved by using the [Open-Elevation API](https://open-elevation.com/) which is a open-source and free alternative to the Google Elevation API.
+In addition to that altitude, data is retrieved by using the [Open-Elevation API](https://open-elevation.com/) which is an open-source and free alternative to the Google Elevation API.
 Both of the solutions can be used by using free publicly acessible APIs ([Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API), [Open-Elevation](https://open-elevation.com/#public-api)) or can be self hosted on a server or as a Docker container ([Overpass](https://wiki.openstreetmap.org/wiki/Overpass_API/Installation), [Open-Elevation](https://github.com/Jorl17/open-elevation/blob/master/docs/host-your-own.md)).

 ## CODE EXAMPLES: